 Sort out your (computing) resources

 Before changing up how your agency’s DNS operates, you’ll need to determine the current state of play.
-Are you running an organized system on all new equipment with routinely updated software, or was your DNS infrastructure put in place while The Phantom Menace was in theatres?
+Are you running an organized system on all new equipment with routinely updated software, or was your DNS infrastructure put in place while The Phantom Menace was in theaters?
 Overall, there is a high likelihood that your initial project scope will grow significantly as the true extent of the cloud deployment comes into focus.
 Ultimately, flexibility is key.

 Put together an action plan